BardezAnAvatar/BGEE-Caster-Crafting/modders/Mod-Integration.md

 spell scrolls.

-# Location
-## Scrolls
+## Location
-A special file, `scroll-crafting.2da` will exist in the game root folder `./weidu-external/caster-crafting-integration/`
+These registrations will be stored in the game root folder `./weidu-external/caster-crafting-integration/`

+### Scrolls
+A special file, `scroll-crafting-blacklist.2da` will exist for modders to register any scroll that should be ignored from crafting systems.
+Similarly, `scroll-crafting-register.2da` will exist for modders to register any scroll that they would like to register specific spells for crafting.

+### Potions
+A special file, `potion-crafting-blacklist.2da` will exist for modders to register any potion that should be ignored from crafting systems.
+Similarly, `potion-crafting-spell-requirements.2da` will exist for modders to register any potion that they think might have complex requirements or require multiple source spells.
+Similarly, `potion-crafting-register.2da` will exist for modders to register any potion that they would like to register specific metadata for crafting.

+### Wands
+A special file, `wand-crafting-blacklist.2da` will exist for modders to register any wand that should be ignored from crafting systems.
+Similarly, `wand-crafting-spell-requirements.2da` will exist for modders to register any wand that they think might have complex requirements or require multiple source spells.
+Similarly, `wand-crafting-register.2da` will exist for modders to register any wand that they would like to register specific metadata for crafting.

 # Format
 ## Scrolls
 Metadata determined as necessary for scroll crafting:
+- `scroll-crafting-register.2da`
+    - Scroll ResRef
     - Spell ResRef
-- Scroll ResRef
     - Scroll tradition/type (arcane, divine, druid, protection)
     - Spell level
     - Effective caster level of the scroll
-- StrRef of spell name
-- StrRef of spell description
     - Gold cost of the scroll (optional)
     - Gold cost of extra materials for the spell (i.e.: expensive diamonds) (optional)
     - XP cost for the scroll crafting (optional)
     - Failure probability of crafting the scroll (optional)
     - Cursed? (optional)

 ## Potions
 Metadata determined as necessary for potion crafting:
+- `potion-crafting-spell-requirements.2da`
+    - Potion ResRef
     - Spell ResRef(s)
-- Potion ResRef
+- `potion-crafting-register.2da`
     - Caster level of the potion
+    - XP cost for the potion crafting (optional)
+    - Failure probability of crafting the potion (optional)
     - Cursed? (optional)

 ## Wands
 Metadata determined as necessary for wand crafting:
+- `wand-crafting-spell-requirements.2da`
+    - wand ResRef
     - Spell ResRef(s)
-- Wand ResRef
+- `wand-crafting-register.2da`
     - Caster level of the wand
+    - XP cost for the wand crafting (optional)
+    - Failure probability of crafting the wand (optional)
+    - Cursed? (optional)